fallrisk/fallrisk.github.io/_posts/2016-09-30-Zephyr_OS_Adding_the_Atmel_SAM4S_Xplained.md

 ".bin" file for JLinkExe we would have to create one using the program "objcopy".
 The program "objcopy" takes an ELF and can create several different other files from it.
 We would need to change the file into an Intel Hex file because that is what J-Link expects.
-We will use the program "objcopy."
-It comes with the GNU binutils package.
+We will use the program "objcopy", which comes with the GNU binutils package.
 Here is an example of turning the "zephyr.elf" file into a "zephyr.bin" file for J-Link.

 ```bash
 objcopy -O binary zephyr.elf zephyr.bin